rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

     button on the Skype for Business main window, click **Call Forwarding** , and then click the **Edit my delegate members** link at bottom of the window.
-A dialog box will open where you can add, remove and/or change the permissions of delegates.
+A dialog box will open where you can add, remove or change the permissions of delegates.

 #### How do I delete contacts from my Contacts list?